CalebParris/medchime-server/README.md

 ## Tests

 To test the app, follow the directions from the Installation and Usage sections first.
-After that, you can use MedChime readme [here](https://github.com/CalebParris/medchime) to fully test out all the features.
+After that, you can use the MedChime readme [here](https://github.com/CalebParris/medchime) to fully test out all the features of the app, or you can use Postman to test the api routes.

 ## Questions